• MHT Membership Application

 “This can be Moloka'i's defining moment—a chance to shape our own destiny and preserve the soul of our island for future generations.”

-• Jason grew up on Moloka’i, loves it, and hopes to return full-time someday.
+• Jason grew up in Wailau, loves the valley, and hopes to return to Molokai full-time someday.
 In the meantime, he is using his legal and communications background to help protect the land and empower the people to let our community control its own destiny and keep Moloka’i, Moloka’i.

 What is the VISION of the Molokai Heritage Trust?